CyrusOfEden/llegos/README.md

 You only need these 2 sentences to get an intuitive understanding of Llegos:

 1. **llegos.Actors are a container for your agents.**
-2. **"llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Scenes."**
+2. **"llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Networks."**

 ## Features